greg-657/Gregs-BSEPortfolio/index.md

-b# Music Game/Freqeuncy Reader
+b# Music Game/Frequency Reader
 This project is a game/device that can do a multitude of things.
-Firstly, it can read the freqeuncy of a note.
-Not only that, but it can also take said freqeuncy and
+Firstly, it can read the frequency of a note.
+Not only that, but it can also take said frequency and match it to a note.
+Secondly, it can string together

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML